 - Some patients with dyspnoea or right heart failure have severe pulmonary hypertension due to silent recurrent PE (chronic thromboembolic pulmonary hypertension).
 This condition is probably a distinct disease entity, different from acute PE.

-See the separate article on Prevention of Venous Thromboembolism.
+See the separate Prevention of Venous Thromboembolism article.